 I remember the house always seemed alive when no one else was awake.
 The wind would make the house and the large oak trees outside moan, as did the snow that piled high on the roof and against the walls and doors.
 During the infrequent blizzards that hit Cape Cod, the snow could drift as high as six feet against the fence posts of the horse pastures.
-In that storm, it took my mother and father two full days to dig their way out, even with the aid of a small tractor, and me and my younger brother.
-Cooper and I ached in the cold, and we never shut the hell up about it.
-Our constantly complaints were like the electric fence wires on the pastures that hummed out their chill when the wind blew at night, one great instrument surrounding our acres, singing of winter in an electrified drone.
+After that storm it took my mother and father two full days to dig their way out, even with the aid of a small tractor and me and my younger brother Cooper.
+We ached in the cold and we were never quiet about it.
+Our constant complaints were like the electric fence wires on the pastures that hummed out their chill when the wind blew at night, one great instrument surrounding our acres that sang of winter in an electrified drone.

-For a brief short-sighted period in my early teen years, I used to mark important dates on the unfinished wood of my bedroom closet with permanent marker.
+For a brief short-sighted period in my early teen years I used to mark important dates on the unfinished wood of my bedroom closet with permanent marker.
 I would make notes of the precise date and time of things that mattered to me then, like when Kim, my ninth-grade girlfriend of two months, broke up with me.
-In the truest example of hyperbole, I thought I was leaving myself a cryptic paper trail of song lyrics and dates and times like a lost explorer leaving behind reports in tin cans under cairns.
-A few years later, probably when I was about seventeen, I felt embarrassed by my younger self’s disposition toward so dramatically archiving needless things, and so I scribbled over the notes with more marker to make them illegible.
-Now my closet wasn’t a trove of hyperbolic song lyrics, but it was reminiscent of a redacted CIA document with its thick black lines across what used to be text.
-When I was twenty-one, we had to sell the house I’d grown up in, and I needed to sand away the ink from the wood.
-I ripped the skin of my fingers open from friction with the sandpaper, and after an afternoon’s work, I’d created new light patches on the unfinished pine boards where the words and redactions of my former self used to be.
+I thought I was leaving myself a cryptic paper trail of song lyrics and dates like a lost explorer leaving behind reports in tin cans under cairns.
+A few years later, probably when I was seventeen, I felt embarrassed by my younger self’s disposition toward so dramatically archiving needless things, so I scribbled over the notes with more marker to make them illegible.
+Now my closet wasn’t a trove of hyperbolic song lyrics, but instead reminiscent of a redacted CIA document with thick black lines across what used to be text.
+When I was twenty-one years old we had to sell the house I’d grown up in, and I needed to sand away the ink from the wood.
+I ripped the skin of my fingers open from friction with the sandpaper, and after an afternoon’s work I’d created new light patches on the unfinished pine boards where the words and redactions of my former self used to be.

-With the dissolution of my closet memoir, I lost a connection to that young man who scrawled his heart on the walls, and later attempted to cover up his expression of memory.
+With the dissolution of my closet memoir I lost a connection to that young man who scrawled his heart on the walls and later attempted to cover up his expression of memory.
 This version of myself isn’t recorded in photographs or video.
-In my early teens, none of my friends owned cameras.
+In my early teens none of my friends owned cameras.
 All that I have are selections of scenes I can barely recall in their original context.
-These are days that play like Super 8 film in my mind at night sometimes, and I take on the mantle of when I had misaligned teeth and curly frizzy hair.
-I can see it as clearly as a dream, rushing through afternoons spent afternoons with Kim played back at the wrong speed.
-All at once I can relive when I bought my first pair of Chuck Taylor sneakers, and I asked her to sign them in permanent marker.
-Then it is some time later, and I can feel the spit thick in my mouth on a hot afternoon when Kim kissed me after an afternoon spent at the beach after school in the springtime.
-Like unmarked film spools, I can’t be sure of any date or time, something my former self tried to remedy.
+These are days that play like Super-8 film in my mind at night sometimes, and in the haze of a few mundane drinks I take on the persona of when I had misaligned teeth and curly frizzy hair.
+I can see it as clearly as a dream, rushing through afternoons spent with Kim played back at the wrong speed.
+All at once I am re-living when I bought my first pair of Chuck Taylor sneakers, and I asked Kim to sign them in permanent marker.
+Then it is some time later, and I can feel the spit thick in my mouth on a hot afternoon when Kim kissed me after an afternoon spent at the beach in the springtime.
+Like unmarked film spools, I can’t be sure of any date or time, something my former self tried to prevent.
 But it’s the mundane moments he forgot to record, the trips to the beach or sleepovers at friends’ houses when our minds were light with consequence.
 Without any physical record, I can’t be entirely sure these scenes really existed in the midsummer’s haze I remember them.
-I checked my stories with those involved in my youth, which for most was the first time I’d spoken to them in half a decade.
+I re-checked my stories with old friends from my youth, which for many was the first time I’d spoken to them in half a decade.
 I found that only some of them even have hints of the same memories.
 Those that did remember might respond knowingly when prompted, but it’s easy to suggest such a romanticized memory, even in my own head.
 For all I know, these might be the remains of another man’s childhood who I myself dreamed up.
 If my former self is indeed someone else, who’s to say he isn’t my creation?
 My myth?
 He drifts from my mind ghost in my hometown with misaligned teeth and frizzy hair.
 He once held on to the ink in the pine boards of my mother’s old house, before I tore him off with sandpaper, along with the skin on the top of my left index and middle fingers.

 It’d been a year by that point since my father had moved out of the house.
-They’d just gotten divorced that December.
+My parents had just gotten divorced that December.
 She told me about the ghost as if was a family relation who I’d simply never been introduced to formally, but who’d always been present at every reunion.
-I’d been living in that house since I was eleven years old, and for as long as I can remember since then, I’d always been the last one awake at night, staying up well past four in the morning.
+I’d been living in that house since I was eleven years old, and for as long as I can remember , I’d always been the last one awake at night, staying up well past four in the morning.
 I felt strange, knowing that perhaps I’d not been alone.
-She assured me that the spirit was confined to the room that used to be my mother and father’s bedroom.
+She assured me that the spirit was confined to the room that used to be their bedroom.
 The room to the right at the top of the stairs.

 I am convinced of these spirits that reside in the garage and the woodshed where we kept the snow blower that saved us from the high drifts of snow in the winter.
-I remember, when I was eighteen, one of the augers on the snow blower had broken, and despite this I’d still fought against the engine to clear a path out for my car.
-I remember how my heavy winter clothes made me sweat, and I noticed the feeling of it running slowly over my body before it dissolved when I finally pulled off my wool socks like a lifted curse.
+I remember when I was eighteen, one of the augers on the snow blower had broken, and in spite of this I still fought against the engine to clear a path out for my car.
+I remember how my heavy winter clothes made me sweat, and I noticed the feeling of it running slowly over my skin before it dissolved when I finally pulled off my wool socks like a lifted curse.